 Digital Object Identifier (DOI)

 Jeoung, Myoungkun; Abdelmoti, Lina; Jang, Eun Ryoung; Vander Kooi, Craig W.; and Galperin, Emilia, "Functional Integration of the Conserved Domains of Shoc2 Scaffold" (2013).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 7.